caiks/WBOT02/README.md

 The position map also shows that the *model* is now centered over the original image, rather than having 'shadows' (similar copies of *model* at approximately frame-size offsets).
 This is because global *alignments* are spread over the whole *substrate*.

-Let us consider the convolution, i.e. the similarity of neighbouring areas, in *model* 82.
+Let us continue to consider the convolution, i.e. the similarity of neighbouring areas, in *model* 82, now focussing on the areas where the interest is greatest, in order to see what progress we are making towards feature *classification*.
 First, let us show that the images we have chosen for the contour maps are typical.
 We can do this by showing that the distributions of the path lengths of the images are very close to the distribution of a random *model*, i.e. which has *modelled* frames at random from the training sets.
-We can do this for different scales and images by obtaining the path length distributions from the `generate_contour` tool and then use the `compare_distributions` tool to compare the relative entropies of the path length distributions.
+We can do this for different scales and images by obtaining the path length distributions from the `generate_contour` tool, and then use the `compare_distributions` tool to compare the relative entropies of the path length distributions.
 For example, with `distributions.json` -
 ```
 {
 	"distributions" : [